jordles/notes/AI.md

 <br>

 __Multimodal models__ are AI models that can process and generate multiple types of data, such as text, images, and audio.
 They can be used to create more complex and sophisticated AI tools that can perform a wider range of tasks.
 Some examples of multimodal models include OpenAI's GPT-4, Google's Gemini, and Meta's LLaMA.
+They are an extension of traditional LLMs (GPT-3, LLaMA, Claude), but with the ability to process and generate multiple types of data.

 **Generative AI tools** include:
 - __Standalone tools__: These are AI tools that can be used independently, such as text generators, image generators, and code generators.
 They can be used to create content, automate tasks, and assist with various tasks.